On Maximal Subalgebras: Introduction

 Let $A \subsetneq R$ be a minimal ring extension.
-Then $R$ is called a \emph{minimal overring of $A$} and $A$ is called a \emph{maximal subring} of $R$.
-In the case where $\Spec(R) \to \Spec(A)$ is non-surjective, we call $A$ an \emph{extending}\footnote{ Since \cite{FeOl1970Homomorphisms-mini} proves that in this case $f$ is a flat \'epimorphism, the literature calls this sometimes the ``flat epimorphism'' case.} maximal subring of $R$ and otherwise, we call it a \emph{non-extending}\footnote{ The literature calls this sometimes the ``finite case".} maximal subring.
+Then $A$ is called a \emph{maximal subring} of $R$.
+In the case where $\Spec(R) \to \Spec(A)$ is non-surjective, we call $A$ an \emph{extending}\footnote{ Since \cite{FeOl1970Homomorphisms-mini} proves that in this case $f$ is a flat epimorphism, the literature calls this sometimes the ``flat epimorphism case".} maximal subring of $R$ and otherwise, we call it a \emph{non-extending}\footnote{ The literature calls this sometimes the ``finite case".} maximal subring.
 Moreover, the unique maximal ideal $\mm$ of $A$ (from the theorem above) is called the \emph{crucial maximal ideal}.
 In this article we are interested in the description of all maximal subrings of a given ring $R$.
-Let us give an instructive example. \begin{mainexample}[see Lemma~\ref{lem:maxandcond}] Let $\kk$ be an algebraically closed field and let $R = \kk[t, t^{-1}, y]$.
-The ring